nick-shaw/blackmagic-output/tools/README.md

 ## Output

 The tool displays:
-1. **Format Detection**: When the input signal format changes, it shows:
+1. **Format Detection**: When the input signal is detected or changes, it shows:
-   - Color space (YCbCr422, RGB444)
+   - Signal format (YCbCr422, RGB444)
    - Bit depth (8-bit, 10-bit, 12-bit)
-   - Pixel format name

 2. **Pixel Values**: Continuously updated pixel values at the specified coordinates
    - For YUV: Shows Y'CbCr values